How to run your Hotel of Mum & Dad

 It’s given rise to what we call the Hotel of Mum & Dad.
 And while some parents are thrilled to have their offspring back under their roof, others find the added expense and the impact on their routines much harder to deal with.

 The unaffordability of house prices and rent are driving this change.
-Millions of adults in their 20s and 30s simply don’t earn enough to save for a deposit and secure a mortgage, while crippling rents, especially in the big cities where the jobs tend to be, can burn through a month’s salary with little left over for other living expenses.
+Millions of adults in their 20s and 30s simply don’t earn enough to save for a deposit and secure a first time buyer mortgage, while crippling rents, especially in the big cities where the jobs tend to be, can burn through a month’s salary with little left over for other living expenses.

 According to the Office of National Statistics, over 3,350,000 adults aged 20-34 were living with their parents in 2018.
 That’s a shade down on the 3,370,00 peak the previous year, but when you consider the number was below 3 million in 2011, you can see the long-term pattern.